Para-Methoxyamphetamine

 para-Methoxyamphetamine (PMA), also known as 4-methoxyamphetamine (4-MA), is a designer drug of the amphetamine class with serotonergic effects.
-Unlike other similar drugs of this family, PMA does not produce stimulant, euphoriant, or entactogen effects, and behaves more like an antidepressant in comparison, though it does have some psychedelic properties.
+Unlike other similar drugs of this family, PMA does not produce stimulant, euphoriant, or entactogenic effects, and behaves more like an antidepressant in comparison, though it does have some psychedelic properties.

-PMA has been found in tablets touted as MDMA (ecstasy) although its effects are markedly different compared to those of MDMA.
+PMA has been found in black market tablets sold as MDMA (ecstasy) although its effects are markedly different compared to those of MDMA.
 The consequences of such deception have often included hospitalization and death for unwitting users.
-PMA is commonly synthesized from anethole, the flavor compound of anise and fennel, mainly because the starting material for MDMA, safrole, has become less available due to law enforcement action, causing illicit drug manufacturers to use anethole as an alternative.
+PMA is commonly synthesized from anethole, the essential oil of anise and fennel, mainly because the starting material for MDMA and MDA, safrole (a major component of the essential oil of sassafras), has become less available due to increasing government controls, causing illicit drug manufacturers to make PMA as an alternative.

-Effects
+Use and effects

 According to Alexander Shulgin in PiHKAL (Phenethylamines I Have Known and Loved), the effects of PMA at doses of 50 to 80 mg orally included hypertension, diethyltryptamine (DET)-reminiscent effects, distinct after-images, and some paresthesia, "intoxication" or alcohol-like intoxication, and no psychedelic effects.
-In clinical studies, PMA produced "excitation, other central effects, and sympathomimetic effects, but similarly no psychotomimetic effects.
-Animal studies suggested that PMA would have partial psychedelic effects, but this did not seem to prove true in humans.
-PMA only partially substituted for the psychostimulant amphetamine in drug discrimination tests.
-It did not substitute for MDMA in rodents, suggesting lack of entactogenic effects.
+In clinical studies, PMA produced excitation, other central effects, and sympathomimetic effects, but similarly no psychotomimetic effects.